No time to read the full article? Here are my favourite picks..

 - Do yourself a favour and Download our Build Your Trip Planner, It will make planning easier and more fun.

-Traditional Aperitivo Drinks and Snacks to Try
+Best Aperitivo Drinks to Try in Rome

 - Grissini (crispy breadsticks) with local dips